Outlander Lightweight Travel Backpack

 Pacsafe Venturesafe X30 Anti-Theft Adventure Backpack

-Whether you’re travelling long-haul, are on an extended adventure or exploring a new city, you can feel vulnerable when carrying your essentials on your back.
+Whether you’re traveling long-haul, are on an extended adventure or exploring a new city, you can feel vulnerable when carrying your essentials on your back.
 So, if security is a top priority in your travel plans then take a look at the popular Pacsafe range, which includes the rather impressive Venturesafe X30 Anti-Theft Adventure Backpack.

 Lightweight and durable, this secure travel backpack comes loaded with anti-theft technology all neatly packaged in a sizeable pack that has simple outdoorsy good looks.
 A hidden steel wire mesh and ultra-strong strap webbing helps protect against slash and run thefts while RFID safe blocking material built into its pockets helps protect your ID and credit cards from hacker scanning.
 Even its design screams low profile, with just the right number of pockets and discrete looks to blend in with the crowd.
 Practical, lightweight and durable, the Venturesafe X30 Anti-Theft Adventure Backpack is a safe bet.
+Our handy guide to the best rolling duffel bags features more amazing travel gear, so check it out.

 Embedded with Slashguard mesh to protect your gear from slash-and-run theft